-Therapeutic exercise is beneficial and safe for people with knee and hip OA.
+Therapeutic exercise is beneficial and safe for people with knee and hip OA, with no evidence of progression of structural OA, harm to articular cartilage, or increased risk of total knee replacement with therapeutic exercise of varying intensities.
 A range of therapeutic exercise types performed at higher and lower intensities and in different settings can improve pain and function in people with knee and hip OA.
 Existing general exercise guidelines provide dosage recommendations for healthy individuals, and these are applicable for people with knee and hip OA.
 However, interim goals may also be useful, given that barriers to achieving these dosages exist in this patient population.
 A biopsychosocial approach can be used to individualise the therapeutic exercise program, aiming to achieve a sufficient dose to optimise outcomes.
 Theoretically-informed strategies to improve adherence to therapeutic exercise may help maintain benefits over the longer-term.
 Although limited evidence currently exists, it may be prudent to also specifically address sedentary behaviour within clinical practice.
-To better support implementation of therapeutic exercise within clinical practice, researchers should fully report and describe therapeutic exercise programs tested within RCTs in accordance with best practice guidance and recommendations [88,89].
-We will use the findings from this narrative review to inform the development of position statements and practical resources to promote implementation of best practice therapeutic exercise for people with knee and hip OA.

-Table 1: Summary of therapeutic exercise recommendations from recent OA clinical guidelines
+Whilst this review has identified a plethora of RCTs, systematic reviews and clinical guidelines that support the role of therapeutic exercise in the management of people with knee and hip OA, it has also highlighted the lack of detail and clear direction about how to implement best practice therapeutic exercise in clinical practice.
+This limits the strength and specificity of any recommendations for clinical practice [9].
+Therapeutic exercise is a complex, multi-faceted intervention.
+As reporting of therapeutic exercise in most RCTs lacks detail (about its dose, how it was individualised and progressed, where and by whom it was delivered, and what training was completed to undertake therapeutic exercise delivery) the ability to replicate exercise interventions is limited.
+This may result in suboptimal delivery of therapeutic exercise within clinical practice [54], reducing the potential benefit of exercise for patients.
+To better support implementation of therapeutic exercise, researchers should fully report and describe therapeutic exercise programs tested within RCTs in accordance with best practice guidance and recommendations [55] .
+We will use the findings from this narrative review to inform the development of position statements and practical resources to support clinicians to implement best practice therapeutic exercise for people with knee and hip OA.
+Other areas for potential future research identified within this review include exploration of: the optimal dose of therapeutic exercise, including the role of pain in exercise progression; potential moderators of the effect of exercise; how to best measure and improve adherence to exercise; and the effectiveness of interventions targeting both sedentary behaviour, and pharmacological pain treatments combined with therapeutic exercise among people with knee and hip OA.